- 11 MIN READ -

 Knowing what LMS features meet business needs is important.
-But knowing how to allocate resources to those features is an equally challenging aspect of a running a cost-effective eLearning program.
+But knowing how to allocate resources to those features is an equally challenging aspect of running and managing a cost-effective eLearning program within your LMS.

 Here, efficiency is all about knowing where money is being spent, and whether that outlay is providing value for money.
 Intelligent use of LMS capabilities can mean the difference between an accurate investment of resources, and spending an L&D budget in the dark.
 When Lambda asked eLearning professionals where their largest LMS-associated costs where located, this is how they responded:

 LMS Cost #1: Implementation